Beloved1310/Demo-Credit/README.md

 # Documentation

 The Project is well documented on Postman.
-The Publication link is "https://documenter.getpostman.com/view/15034996/2s8Yt1spxw"
+The Publication link is [Demo-Credit Postman link](https://documenter.getpostman.com/view/15034996/2s8Yt1spxw)

 # Deployment

-The Project live deployment is "http://18.208.182.28:8000/".
+The Project live deployment is [github respository link](http://18.208.182.28:8000/).
 Use the documentation to know the routes for easy navigation.

 # Features
  ### Schema Illustration